csbatista/gimme-lyrics/README.md

 # gimme-lyrics
-A small library providing utility methods to `escape` and `unescape` HTML entities
+A small library allow a user to get the lyrics to just about any song from http://www.lyrics.com

 ## Installation